networkx/networkx/CONTRIBUTE.rst

 * All code should be documented, to the same
   `standard <http://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard>`__
   as NumPy and SciPy.
-* No changes are committed without review.
-Ask on the `mailing list <http://groups.google.com/group/networkx-discuss>`_ if you get no response to your pull request.
+* All changes are reviewed.
+Ask on the
+  `mailing list <http://groups.google.com/group/networkx-discuss>`_ if you get no response to your pull request.